 - Remove the account from Robin, since we only needed it to approve the application initially.
 This will invalidate the tokens generated for your Global Administrator account, but leave the Service Principal within Azure AD.
 At this point, Robin has no access to your tenant but you can now apply the correct settings within Azure.

 - Optional: In Office 365’s Azure Admin Portal under “Enterprise Apps”, find Robin and enabled “Require user assignment” to require explicit assignment before logging into Robin.

-- Enable “Users may give applications permission to access their data” in Office 365, which allows users w/ required permission to log into their assigned O365 apps.
+- Enable “Users can consent to apps accessing company data on their behalf” in Office 365, which allows users with required permission to log into their assigned O365 apps.
 As mentioned above, this setting only applies to applications the global administrator has explicitly authorized already.
 It does not grant users the ability to create new applications you haven't already approved.

 - Assign the service account to the Enterprise App now listed in the Azure Directory within Office 365.
 Optional: Assign a group policy instead.

 - In Robin’s web dashboard, connect the actual service account via Settings > Integrations using the service account method.
 Accept the authorization prompt when it appears.